Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-15-AI-Driven-Enhancements-for-DIHM.md

 Co-author of Manuscript Under Revision
 <br>In this project, I contributed to the project, primarily on <strong>idea conceptualization</strong>, <strong>experimental setup</strong>, and <strong>analyzing RBC tumbling</strong>.

-<br>In our previous research, we focused on analyzing the orientation of static RBCs.
+In our previous research, we focused on analyzing the orientation of static RBCs.
 For the next step, we aimed to utilize a CNN model trained on static RBC datasets to <strong>predict the orientations of flowing RBCs in the microchannel</strong>.
 However, due to low prediction accuracy, it became clear that the training dataset should be replaced with images acquired from the channel flow.

 CNN-based supervised learning approach was utilized to predict the out-of-plane angles of flowing RBCs.
 One of the primary challenges was obtaining the ground truth out-of-plane angle θ for the RBCs within the microchannel.
 We demonstrated that by employing additional side-view imaging, we could effectively analyze the tumbling motion of the RBCs under shear rates using the <a href="https://royalsocietypublishing.org/doi/10.1098/rspa.1922.0078">Jeffery equation</a>, which was originally derived to describe the flipping motions of ellipsoidal particles in shear flows.
 <br>The Jeffery equation is expressed as <img src="/Research/figures/eqn1.png" style="display: inline; vertical-align: middle;">